 Some testicular cancers produce chemicals, which are released into the bloodstream.
 These chemicals, called tumour markers, are alpha-fetoprotein (AFP), beta human chorionic gonadotrophin (BHCG) and lactate dehydrogenase (LDH).
-They may be abnormal in the presence of certain types of testicular cancer.
+They may be abnormal in the presence of particular types of testicular cancer.
+For instance, AFP and HCG can be raised in the presence of a particular type of testicular cancer called non seminoma.

-They can also be used to measure the effectiveness of treatment and may be repeated after surgery if they were abnormal beforehand.
+They can also be used to measure the effectiveness of treatment and may be repeated after initial treatment if they were abnormal beforehand.

-Occasionally, if there is evidence that testicular cancer has spread to other areas of the body, a referral may be made to an oncologist (cancer specialist) to see if chemotherapy should be given before any other type of treatment.
+Occasionally, if there is evidence that testicular cancer has spread to other areas of the body, a referral may be made to an oncologist

+(cancer specialist) to see if chemotherapy should be given before any other type of treatment.